apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/externalloginmodule.md

 external system as authentication source and as a provider for users and groups that may also be synchronized into the repository.

-what it does:
+What it does:

 * facilitate the use of a 3rd party system for authentication
 * simplify populating the oak user manager with identities from a 3rd party system

-what it does not:
+What it does not:

 * provide a transparent oak user manager
 * provide a transparent oak principal provider.
 * offer services for background synchronization of users and groups

 <a name="details"/>

 ### Implementation Details
 The external identity and login handling is split into 3 parts: